univention/univention-portal/ansible/README.md

 An example is provided in the file [`hosts.yaml.example`](./hosts.yaml.example).

-Wherever the inventory is defined, it needs to define a group labeled `ucs_dev_machines`.
+Wherever the inventory is defined, it needs to define a group labeled `ucs_primary`.

 Note: make sure that the `ansible_user` is set to `root` for your hosts.